 Cindy is committed to Patient and Family Centered Care, safety and quality improvement.
 As the Executive Director of Surgical Services she is looking forward to improving the integration of health services across the province with a focus on improving safety and quality of care.

-Suzanne Mahaffey joins her role as an Executive Director, Primary Care, Saskatoon with extensive health care experience, having held a variety of positions in Saskatchewan over 30 years.
-She has been an Accreditation Canada surveyor for over 12 years in regionalized health care environments and Aboriginal health organizations.
+Suzanne Mahaffey joins her role as an Executive Director, Primary Health Care, Saskatoon with extensive health care experience, having held a variety of positions in Saskatchewan over 30 years.
+She has been an Accreditation Canada surveyor for over 14 years in regionalized health care environments and Aboriginal health care organizations.

 She has a diverse background with both front-line and leadership experience in urban, rural and northern settings.
 Over the past year in the former Saskatoon Health Region, Suzanne served as Director and Co-Lead of the Connected Community Care strategy while on secondment from her Director of Population and Public Health role.
 She has also held a number of other interim positions in the past four years including Interim Vice President of Integrated Health Services and the combined Director role for Population and Public Health/Primary Health and Chronic Disease Management.

 Suzanne holds a Bachelors of Home Economics, Food and Nutrition degree with distinction from the University of Saskatchewan and a Masters of Community Health Administration degree.
 A certified Lean Leader, she is passionate about population health, primary health, community health and continuous quality improvement.

 Dalene Newton is pleased to join the Saskatchewan Health Authority in the role of Executive Director of Continuing Care, Saskatoon Urban.
 Dalene will support her new team to provide excellent, patient-centered care to residents and patients in the rehabilitation, long term care and transitional care settings.